San Francisco has its beloved cable car. New Orleans its fabled streetcar. And, what has Fresno? FAX, for Fresno Area Express, is what.

 Could Fresno do better?

 If the qualifying criterion is air-quality improvement, then the answer is: Fresno could stand to do better – I mean what city couldn’t?
-The number of rides, whatever the amount, if not taken on buses and instead made in cars, this would mean poorer area air quality, absolutely.
+The number of rides, whatever the amount, if not taken on buses and instead are made in cars, this would mean poorer area air quality, absolutely.
 Disclosure: Keep in mind that bus transfers are made and, each time one is, that might well count as an additional ride thus adding to the overall total.

 At any rate, could the public transit patronage figures be better?